sabeer1486/Blogging-website-using-python-Falsk-Framework/README.md

 # Blogging-website-using-python-Falsk-Framework

-intall all the modules form the requitments.txt
+Intall all the modules form the requitments.txt using the command 'pip install -r requirments.txt'.

-maintain the same file format so code don't give any erros
+Maintain the same file format so code don't give any erros

-run the 'run.py'
+Run the 'run.py', flask modules gives localhost address on output screen, follow the link in browser.

-now all is set you can see your website on browser
+Now all is set you can see your website on browser.